proofxyz/holy-grails/README.md

    $ yarn start
    ```

+The application will log output as it processes the assets.

 ```
 1/11/2023, 11:54:10 AM (0.0s) 🤓 Reading 2 files from ./assets/source…
 1/11/2023, 11:54:10 AM (0.1s) 🟢 (1/2) PXL_20230110_181601256.jpg